IU-PR/Capstone_project/content/docs/2024/cookainno/week3.md

 ### Challenges & Solutions:

-- **Challenge:** Uncertainty and misunderstanding of the UX in the application.
+- **Challenge:** Android developers did not know how to link screens together and how transitions would be performed.
-  - **Solution:** Conducted team brainstorming and reconsidered some of the application logic, particularly regarding Prototype Features.
+  - **Solution:** In this regard, we decided to organize a meeting and decide at it what functionality of the application and what logic will be implemented in it.
+After the meeting, we reviewed some details of our idea and moved the "favorite foods" to the main screen, and the camera to the recipe search button.
+Thus, the application began to look more logical and user-friendly.

 - **Challenge:** Ineffective and unscalable solution for searching stored recipes by ingredients.
   - **Solution:** Decided to implement search functionality by recipe name for the first version of the product.